javanmaa/Tippy/README.md

 * [x] Settings page to change the default tip percentage.
 * [ ] UI animations
 * [x] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
+* [x] Using locale-specific currency and currency thousands separators.
 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [x] You can enter a default custom value for tip percentage and the program will remmeber your tip percentage until you change it
+- [x] You can enter a default custom value for tip percentage and the program will remmeber your tip percentage even after you quit, until you change it.

 ## Video Walkthrough